-Lemon possets are one of those desserts that feel fancy but are secretly very simple to make at home.
-You only need a handful of ingredients-heavy cream, sugar, and fresh lemons-and a few minutes on the stove before the fridge takes over.
-The cream and sugar simmer together, then the lemon juice and zest go in and work their magic, turning the mixture into a smooth, delicate, pudding-like dessert without any eggs or gelatin.
+Lemon possets are one of those desserts that made me do a double take the first time I made them, because the method is almost suspiciously simple for how elegant the final result feels.
+You only need a handful of ingredients-heavy cream, sugar, and fresh lemons-and just a few minutes on the stove before the fridge takes over.
+Once the cream and sugar have simmered, the lemon juice and zest go in and do the quiet but very important work of thickening the mixture into a smooth, delicate dessert without any eggs or gelatin.

-What really makes this version extra fun is the presentation: instead of pouring the posset into ramekins, I fill hollowed-out lemon halves so each portion comes in its own bright, citrusy "cup."
-They look beautiful on a brunch or Easter table with a few berries and fresh mint on top, and you can make them entirely ahead of time.
-It's the kind of dessert that feels special and light after a bigger meal, but doesn't ask for a lot of time or effort from you.
+What makes this version especially fun for me is the presentation.
+Instead of pouring the posset into ramekins, I fill hollowed-out lemon halves so each serving comes in its own bright little citrus cup.
+They look beautiful on a brunch or Easter table with a few berries and mint on top, but they also solve a practical problem I always appreciate: they're already portioned, easy to make ahead, and light enough to serve after a bigger meal without feeling like too much.

 If you love bright, citrusy desserts that don't ask for much effort, these lemon possets fit right in with other easy lemon recipes like my 2 Ingredient Lemon Bars and No Bake Lemon Pudding Pie, but they feel a little more elegant for Easter or brunch.